antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 *and* future .NET platforms.
 These reviews are necessary because there are different implementations of the .NET stack, with different constraints.

-But what if there were a single code base?
-And what if that code base would have to support all the aspects that make .NET implementations differ today, for example, supporting both just-in-time (JIT) compilation as well as ahead-to-time (AOT) compilation?
+But what if there was a single code base?
+And what if that code base would have to support all the aspects that make .NET implementations differ today, for example, supporting both just-in-time (JIT) compilation as well as ahead-of-time (AOT) compilation?

 Instead of doing these reviews as an after thought we'd make all these aspects